Thick Hot Chocolate with Cinnamon

 This post may contain affiliate links.
 Please read our disclosure policy.

-Hot cocoa has its place in the world, but thick hot chocolate, thick drinking chocolate, that belongs on your unforgettable list!
+Thick hot chocolate, thick drinking chocolate, belongs on your unforgettable list!
+Even more delicious than hot cocoa.
 A secret ingredient creates the luscious texture of this special and unique hot chocolate.

 Small cup of thick hot chocolate with stack of little plates next to it